diegomarquez/side-scrolling-shooting-game/README.md

 # side-shmup
 -------------------

 - Editor
-	- Make the toogle
-		- UI
-		- Integration

 	- Remove main viewport movement when pressing keys.
 		- Move world using a spinner instead of the keyboard
+			- UI
 			- Have spinners for X and Y coordinates

 	- Hide viewport grid from game object selector
 	- Disable all editing from the main viewport, to simplify how it works with the grid